 Fun little project which I wish I’d given myself more time to perfect but there are always choices to be made.
 Time being the one thing I can’t seem to stretch.

-I happily took the railroad into Chelsea in NYC from my perch in Northport Long Island to gather in the wonderful colors and environments of the watercolor paintings created by the Artist, Joseph Raffael.
-These large scale works envelope you into the tropical gardens and seaside shells which are the models and subjects of his work.
+I happily took the Long Island Railroad into Penn Station to then walk to Chelsea in NYC from my perch in Northport Long Island.
+This venture, on a cold winter day, was to gather in the brilliant colors and environments of the watercolor paintings created by the Artist, Joseph Raffael.
+These large-scale works envelop you into the tropical gardens and seaside shells which are the models and subjects of his work.

 Visiting this show brought such a burst of the voluptuous joy of color and passion to an otherwise gray day that I was compelled to share it with others.